gis-ops/tutorials/qgis/QGIS_PluginTesting.md

 Let's go through point by point:

 1. After all the imports you'll notice we capture all objects returned from `get_qgis_app()`.
 While the `CANVAS` is a real `QgsMapCanvas` object, `IFACE` is the stub class from `qgis_interface.py` which we'll need to initialize our own plugin dialog.
 2. Next you'll see that we have another set of imports _inside_ the test function.
-The reason here is that `quick_api/core/maptool.py`, from which `PointTool` is imported, defined a `QPixMap` in its body.
+The reason here is that `quick_api/core/maptool.py`, from which `PointTool` is imported, defined a `QPixMap` as a static global variable.
 A `QPixMap` needs a running application apparently.
-If you stick to normal import patterns, Python would try to evaluate all the "free" blocks in the imported modules first, which is _before_ `get_qgis_app()` is executed and consequently fail.
-You can achieve the same, if you import those two things _after_ `get_qgis_app()` is called at the top of the file.
+If you stick to normal import patterns, Python would try to evaluate all the global and static stuff in the imported modules first, which is _before_ `get_qgis_app()` is executed and will consequently fail.
+You can achieve the same if you import those two things _after_ `get_qgis_app()` is called at the top of the file.
 3. Then we set up the canvas to have a CRS of `EPSG:3857` and set its extent to be somewhere in the Northern Sea to make sure Nominatim will definitely fail the request.
 4. By creating the dialog with the fake `QgisInterface` (remember, we have no access to the real deal) we simulate the user opening the plugin dialog.
 The fake `QgisInterface` is also the reason why we create a `QuickApiDialog` and not the higher-level `QuickApi` class from `quick_api/quick_api.py`: the latter is only responsible to register some stuff with QGIS, mostly its `iface` member.
 5. We can use `QTest` to simulate a left mouse click on the `map_button` (which is the name we gave this button in Qt Designer). `QTest.mouseClick()` will by default simulate the click in the center of the widget it's passed.
 Now we can test the expected behavior of hiding the plugin dialog and making sure our map tool is active.
 6. The next step is a little tricky: We need to simulate that the user clicked (and released the click) on the map canvas.
 Remember our map tool has the `canvasReleaseEvent()` slot which is called with a `QgsMapMouseEvent` by `QgsMapCanvas` _inside_ QGIS. `QTest.mouseClick()` cannot emit this event, so we have construct it ourselves and pass it to the map tool.
-That triggers a signal which emits the transformed clicked point to the plugin dialog's `lineedit_xy` widget.
+That triggers our custom `canvasClicked` signal from `quick_api/core/maptool.py` which emits the transformed clicked point to the plugin dialog's `lineedit_xy` widget.
 A user would now see the dialog again with the WGS84 coordinates of the clicked point.
-We're not really caring about the exact Lat/Lon values since we don't have too much control which coordinate was clicked on the canvas.
+We're not really caring about the exact Lat/Lon values since we don't have too much control which coordinate was clicked on the canvas, so we test with a simple regex.
 7. This is the most interesting part.
 At this point the simulated user would only need to click "OK" to request Nominatim.
 But the request will fail, there are [(almost) no addresses](https://en.wikipedia.org/wiki/Principality_of_Sealand) in the Northern Sea.
 On failure a modal dialog will open warning the user about it.
 A modal dialog is problematic because it stops code execution until the user interacts with it.
 However, in an automated test there is no user and once the modal dialog is open no one can push a button and the dialog would never close.
 To work around that Qt has a `QTimer`, which can schedule a task in the background _before_ the modal dialog is triggered, passing the time in msec it should delay the execution of the passed function.
 So, 7 seconds after being called the `QTimer.singleShot` calls `handle_msgbox()` which will test that the modal dialog was indeed opened.
 We delay for 7 seconds because of Nominatim's quite heave rate limiting.
 8. Finally we make sure there was no layer created.

+When you run this test, don't be surprised when the message box pops up on your screen.
+It's supposed to.
+Don't interact with it (or any other window) as that would invalidate the test.

 Testing our 1. scenario would look very similar: you'd choose a different area for the canvas' extent and check the created layer and the feature it contains.
 See [our solution](https://github.com/gis-ops/tutorials/blob/qgis-testing/qgis/examples/quick_api_interactive_proper_testing/quick_api/tests/test_e2e.py)

 ## 6 - Measure coverage

 Running all these tests is great, but how do we know our code was thoroughly tested?
 That's the job of the `coverage` package.
 First install it: `pip install coverage`.
-It's another tool we need to configure a little though.
-In the `pyproject.toml` of the plugin, include this section:
+It's another tool we need to configure a little.
+In the `pyproject.toml` of the plugin include this section:

 ```ini
 [tool.coverage.run]